 Adding those foods to our diet can help us introduce additional probiotics, or in other words, beneficial bacteria to our digestive system in a natural way.
 Beneficial bacteria help us digest food, help us support a healthy metabolism (here is another way to support a healthy metabolism with essential oils), and an overall well functioning and healthy digestive system which we all know is super important for our overall health and strength (and here is another way to support a healthy digestive system with essential oils).

-So let’s recap… We take a vegetable (cabbage, cucumbers, peppers, radishes…) we let it sit in a solution and steep for a few days, the sugars in the vegetable break down and start promoting the growth of beneficial bacteria.
+So let’s recap… We take a vegetable (cabbage, cucumbers, peppers, radishes, even tomatoes…) we let it sit in a solution and steep for a few days, the sugars in the vegetable break down and start promoting the growth of beneficial bacteria.
 Lactic acid is formed and prevents the growth of harmful bacteria which makes it possible for us to preserve what’s in the jar (in cold storage).

 We get to add beneficial bacteria to our gut and are able to keep the food for a longer period!